AlexanderLanin/homeassistant-sungrow/decision_records/uv.md

 *2025-03-15*

 For some reason, I don't remember why, poetry was used in this project.
 However using venv inside devcontainers was always a pain.
-Maybe it was done ibncorrectly, but it's just not meant to be used that way.
+Maybe it was done incorrectly, or it's just not meant to be used that way.

-Either way, I'm going to switch to using `pip` and `requirements.txt` files.
+Either way, I'm going to switch back to using `pip` and `requirements.txt` files.
 This is a more standard way of doing things and will be easier to maintain.
 Potentially simply due to more familiarity.

 However...